 Children in both schools discussed that certain types of sport and physical activity targeted boys or girls, such as football clubs and netball clubs.
 One child reflected on the fact that even though their netball club had eventually opened up to include boys, the opportunity to compete was limited to girls.

+"Because of clubs at school such as guides, netball, cycling, girls can do more activity here [than in the city]."

 "Letters for netball club only went out to the girls, but eventually it was extended to boys.
-But Boys can't be in the competitions "I don't know why but they [girls and boys' levels of physical activity] should be the same but boys have more opportunities."
+But Boys can't be in the competitions."
 Some girls discussed feeling "uncomfortable", "self-conscious" and "discouraged" from doing physical activity if boys were taking part and suggested that this might be why less girls than boys are active across Scotland.

-Children recognised that boys too experienced teasing or bullying for wanting to do stereotypically "female" sports or activities, and that they too might be discourage from taking part: Some children discussed how these stereotypes continue to play out in the ways men and women are valued in sport more generally.
+Children recognised that boys too experienced teasing or bullying for wanting to do stereotypically "female" sports or activities, and that they too might be discourage from taking part:

+Some children discussed how these stereotypes continue to play out in the ways men and women are valued in sport more generally.
 One child discussed how women in sport are paid less than men and another discussed how, as a member of the Hibs girls team, she isn't allowed to play at the Hibs' main pitch where the boys' team practices.

-"Yeah, it's a fact but ! think maybe some girls feel under pressure by boys because boys say boys are better than girls.
-If some of them do it as a joke, some girls take it seriously."
+"Yeah, it's a fact but I

+think maybe some girls

+feel under pressure by boys

+because boys say boys are

+better than girls.
+If some of

+them do it as a joke, some

+girls take it seriously."

 "Gender stereotypes - if a boy likes gymnastics or dance but the girls in the group are sexist and mean and say they can't dance.
-Some people might be discouraged or sad or they may think it's not for
+Some people might be discouraged or sad or they may think it's not for them."

 Children want girls and boys to be treated equally and for adults and children to work together to end gender stereotyping.
 Children recognise that there are barriers for girls when it comes to doing physical activity and that more awareness of how girls and boys feel is needed to change attitudes.
 Suggestions include making a film which challenges gender stereotypes and involves children talking about their experiences, supporting young girls to get into physical activity from a young age, developing free clubs for girls to help them build their confidence around physical activity.
-School Children in both schools described school as being one of the main barriers for children meeting the recommended daily amount of physical activity.
-Children frequently attributed the low levels of physical activity found in the SPACES research to the fact that children spend the majority of the school day (between 9am and 3pm) sitting down, either on the floor or around tables in the classroom.
-They also highlighted the limited time children have to play or move about during breaktimes when at school.